Skip to content

 Checkpoints & Undo/Redo

 Undo/redo works on checkpoints, not individual operations.
 Call checkpoint() before making changes to create a restore point.
+Each checkpoint stores a snapshot of the entire space.

 // Create a checkpoint before user action